 RMIConnectorServer.java.
 With these new attributes, users can specify the deserialization filter pattern strings to be used while making a

 RMIServer.newClient() remote call and while sending deserializing parameters over RMI to server respectively.

 The user can also provide a filter pattern string to the default agent via management.properties.
 As a result, a new attribute is added to management.properties.

 RMIConnectorServer.CREDENTIALS_FILTER_PATTERN and has been removed.

-The following are some of the notable bug fixes included in this release:
+The following is a notable bug fix included in this release:

 Web-start applications cannot be launched when clicking JNLP link from IE 11 on Windows 10 Creators Update when 64-bit JRE is installed.
 Workaround is to uninstall 64-bit JRE and use only 32-bit JRE.